 Anachronic Order: The episodes are produced in any order Big Finish likes.
 This means that, for example, Seven can have a powerfully dramatic story with Ace one month in which he talks elder Gods to death, and a camp panto with Mel the next month where a younger Seven still mixes his metaphors and falls over a lot.
 It's also used as foreshadowing: the Doctor frequently remenisces about his time with Evelyn in episodes that are set after his travels with her, long before we find out why she stopped being his companion.
-The storylines are usually in chronological order from the companions' perspectives, though... which becomes very timey-wimey once Charley stops travelling with Eight, and starts travelling with Six.
+The storylines are usually in chronological order from the companions' perspectives, though... which can still be timey-wimey in itself, as seen when Charley (previously an Eighth Doctor companion) starts travelling with Six.

 The trilogy of "The Harvest", "The Reaping" and "The Gathering" can be listened to in any order.
 In release order, the episodes take place in 2021, 1984 and 2006, and star the Seventh, Sixth and Fifth Doctors.

 Anti-Villain: Many enemies.
 Straxus is the the trope's poster boy in the New Eighth Doctor's Adventures series.

 Anyone Can Die: Companions created by Big Finish don't often survive.
 Those that do tend to get broken.
 Even classic series companions are fair game, since Big Finish has no problems with bringing them back just to get them killed.
 Hell, even the Doctor dies properly a few times over, either in timelines that get reset or before being resurrected again.